 - Parts may be missing or not function properly

-Whilst it is important to ensure you chose a reputable hosting company to look after your website, there are a few simple changes and standard practices you can also follow which could ultimately protect your site from approximately 80% of day to day cyber attacks:
+Whilst it is important to ensure you chose a reputable hosting company to look after your website (especially if you are using a shared server plan), there are a few simple changes and standard practices you can also follow which could ultimately protect your site from approximately 80% of the day to day cyber attacks:

 1) Keep your software up to date.